-Sacha Ferrandi is the Founder of Source Capital Funding, Inc. In its twelfth year of service, the San Diego-based company has a team of experts in real estate finance operating in Minnesota, California, and Arizona.
+Sacha Ferrandi is the Founder of Source Capital Funding, Inc. and Texas Hard Money.
+In their twelfth year of service, the San Diego-based companies have a team of experts in real estate finance operating in Texas, Minnesota, California, and Arizona.

 Angelique Pivoine is the Owner of Good Thinking Agency, a full-service marketing/PR agency offering a range of services from branding strategy to media outreach to inbound marketing services.
 Pivoine is a quoted expert on MSN, HuffingtonPost, NFIB, and numerous other media outlets.

 One of the interesting things that came up in our conversations with the experts was that while there are many do’s to make new customers feel welcomed and supported, knowing about and avoiding the don’ts can be equally as important.

 All three of our experts agreed that one of the most difficult and most necessary aspects of onboarding is simply knowing when it’s time to let go of a customer.
 It’s better to take the understanding you’ve gained and focus on retaining customers who value your product and service, and not create ill-will by holding on to dissatisfied customers who tend to air their grievances in online forums.
 Take the time to thank them for their business, and be sure to conduct an exit survey.

 In an ever-more competitive marketplace for just about any product or service, it takes a lot of time, effort, and money to bring in new customers, so the last thing you want to do is turn off hard-won relationships.